grioool/Cloud-Based-Text-Summarizer/README.md

   {
     "file_id": "abc123",
     "status": "completed",
-    "summary": "This is a summarized version of the document...", "word_count_reduction": "75%"
+    "summary": "This is a summarized version of the document..."
   }
   ```
 - **Response (If Still Processing):**